roam-qgis/Roam/docs/README.txt

 Building
 ----------

-For building we use fabricate_ which is a build tool written in pure Python, because frankly GNUMake is a pain to use, the syntax is just plain strange, and it sucks at error reporting.
+For building we use fabricate_, a build tool written in pure Python, because frankly GNUMake is a pain to use, the syntax is just plain strange, and it sucks at error reporting.